 Can a stunted bearded dragon ever catch up in size?

 Partially.
-Fix the husbandry early enough — ideally before six months — and you’ll see a solid recovery in body condition and weight.
+Fix the husbandry early enough, ideally before six months, and you’ll see a solid recovery in body condition and weight.
 Length is harder to recover.
 Bone development compromised during the growth window doesn’t fully reverse, which is why catching problems in the first three months matters so much.

-My beardie lost weight over winter — is that normal?
+My beardie lost weight over winter, is that normal?

 Yes, if it’s brumation.
 A 40–60g weight dip in an otherwise healthy adult is expected.
-What you’re watching for is ongoing weekly loss — a dragon losing weight week over week outside of brumation is a vet visit.
+What you’re watching for is ongoing weekly loss.
+A dragon losing weight week over week outside of brumation is a vet visit.

 Your Growth Tracking Checklist

 You don’t need a spreadsheet.
-Here’s what actually works in practice:
+Here’s what actually works in practice.

 • Every 2 weeks: Weigh on a kitchen scale and note it in your phone.
 Takes 90 seconds.